-The conceptual site plan indicates that the multifamily portion of the development is phase one of the proposal.
+[The conceptual site plan indicates that the multifamily portion of the development is phase one of the proposal.
 Three-hundred to 325 multifamily units are proposed on one proposed parcel fronting Westphalia Road.
-The multifamily units are proposed in 13 three- and three and one-half story multifamily buildings with garages integrated into the ground level of each building.
+The multifamily units are proposed in 13 three- and three and one half story multifamily buildings with garages integrated into the ground level of each building.
 Garage parking is proposed in addition to surface parking lots, which are proposed to serve the bulk of the multifamily development.
-A 4,000 square-foot community building is also included to serve the multifamily community.
+A 4,000 square-foot community building is also included to serve the multifamily community.]

-South of the proposed multifamily development is the existing 142,500-square-foot office and industrial building with a large surface parking lot.
-While most industrial uses are excluded from the table of permitted uses for mixed-use zones contained in the Zoning Ordinance, CB-67-2013 was written to amend the table of uses and permits light industrial uses on the subject site until July 1, 2014.
-The conceptual site plan indicates a reuse of the existing building with permitted uses in the M-X-T zone, which may include uses permitted in the I-1 Zone.
-A continuation of industrial uses on the subject site was anticipated with the approval of the 2007 Approved

-Westphalia Sector Plan and Sectional Map Amendment.
+[South of the proposed multifamily development is the] The site is developed with an existing 142,500-square-foot office and industrial building constructed in 1983, with a large surface parking lot.
+While most industrial uses are excluded from the table of permitted uses for mixed-use zones contained in the Zoning Ordinance, [CB-67-2013-was written to amend the table of uses and permits light industrial uses on the subject site until July-1, 2014,] Prince George's County Council Bill CB-10-2019, effective on August 5, 2019, permits any use allowed in the I-1 Zone, excluding those permitted by special exception, to also be permitted in the M-X-T Zone under specific circumstances.
+The conceptual site plan [indicates a reuse of the existing building with permitted uses in the M-X-T zone, which may include uses] proposes to redevelop the site with a warehouse and office use, which are permitted uses in the I-1 Zone.
+A continuation of industrial uses on the subject site was anticipated with the approval of the 2007 Approved Westphalia Sector Plan and Sectional Map Amendment.
 The land use maps contained in the Sector Plan (p.
 19) show industrial and low-density residential uses on the subject site.